Separate names with a comma.

 König: The König is the best Bus you can get.
 It comes with a 70hp 2.0L Boxer 4 coupled to either a 4 speed manual or 3 speed automatic transmission.
 It also comes with every option on the Meister, along with new ones, such as a sun roof, whitewall tires, a front mounted spare tire, a skid plate, and slightly different tail lights.

-Restomod: The Restomod is a modified Abenteurer that's been given modern touches, such as a whole new gauge cluster, a brand new interior, a two tone Orange and White orange, chrome trim, chrome bumpers, a chrome roof rack, sport tires, Okudai KRW wheels, sway bars, and a 205hp Boxer 4 coupled to a 6 speed manual transmission out of a modern sports car.
+Restomod: The Restomod is a modified Abenteurer that's been given modern touches, such as a whole new gauge cluster, a brand new interior, a two tone Orange and White paint job, chrome trim, chrome bumpers, a chrome roof rack, sport tires, Okudai KRW wheels, sway bars, and a 205hp Boxer 4 coupled to a 6 speed manual transmission out of a modern sports car.

 Sleeper: The Sleeper is a heavily modified Base Van model designed to turn heads with it's speed instead of it's looks.
 It has a 565hp twin turbo Boxer 6 engine coupled to a racing 6 speed manual transmission, a stripped interior with a full roll cage, racing bucket seats, a wooden steering wheel, Alder Dragger wheels that have been spray painted matte black, semi slick tires, a coat of faded yellow paint covered in dirt, scratches, and rust spots, racing suspension, racing sway bars, racing brakes, and a headlight intake.